 - Some foods and medicines can affect how aliskiren works.
 Tell your doctor if you are also using any of the following:

 - Diuretic (water pill, such as furosemide)

 - NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, celecoxib)

 - Medicine to treat HIV/AIDS (such as indinavir, ritonavir).

 - Potassium in any medicine, supplement, or salt substitute

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease (including heart failure or a history of a heart attack), diabetes, low blood pressure, or a mineral imbalance (such as high or low potassium or sodium in the blood).
-Tell your doctor if you have had surgery on your throat or other parts of your respiratory system.
+- Tell your doctor if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease (including heart failure or a history of a heart attack), diabetes, or low blood pressure.

 Possible Side Effects While Using This Medicine